MDIL-SNU/G-metaD/README.md

 ------------------

-The parameters in pair_style are condition number of covariance matrix, the number of element, symbol, the height (eV) and width (eV/$\AA$) of bias potential, update interval, the number of type, and the coefficient of bias.
+The parameters in pair_style are condition number of covariance matrix, the number of elements, symbol, the height (eV) and width (eV/Angstrom) of bias potential, update interval, the number of types, and the coefficient of bias.

 ```bash
 pair_style mtd 1e-4 1 &